Green Internet is the solution.

 - Integrating electricity storage and own generation into E.ON's virtual power plant.
 The data centre thus participates in the energy market and opens up an additional source of income.

 Critical infrastructures are an attractive future market for E.ON.
 Here, the company thinks European.
-Last summer, E.ON acquired the Swedish company Coromatic.
+In 2019, E.ON acquired the Swedish company Coromatic.
 The acquisition gives E.ON access to state-of-the-art know-how for the increasing digitization of Scandinavia.

 E.ON acquires Swedish company Coromatic